trapexit/mergerfs/README.md

 `open_by_handle_at` functions which allow a program to keep a reference to a file without technically having it open in the typical sense.
 The problem is that FUSE has no way to know that NFS has a handle that it will later use to open the file again.
-As a result it is possible for the kernel to tell mergerfs to forget about the node and should NFS ever ask for that node's details in the future it would have nothing to respond with.
+As a result, it is possible for the kernel to tell mergerfs to forget about the node and should NFS ever ask for that node's details in the future it would have nothing to respond with.
 Keeping nodes around forever is not